 ePurines created a unique technological platform in developing novel drugs that target purinergic signaling.
 The central strategy is to combine the state-of-the-art technology, innovation and skills of its scientists leading to patented drug for the treatment of obesity, metabolic syndrome, renal and liver diseases.
 The first value proposition of ePurines is: “To Promote the Health of Those Who Served Our Country”.

 The founding members of the ePurines have developed substantial intellectual property encompassing diseases of the kidney and gastrointestinal system, obesity, organ rejection following transplantation, ischemic-reperfusion injury.
 Many of these technologies were patented and managed by the US Department of Veterans Affairs, as they were developed in the VA laboratories.
-In May 2020, the US Department of Veterans Affairs has offered ePurines an Exclusive License Option for two intellectual properties to develop P2Y2 receptor antagonists for the treatment of lithium-induced nephrogenic diabetes insipidus (US Patent # 9,901,624) and for the prevention and/or treatment of diet-induced obesity (US Patents # 10,024,846; and 10,107,795). ePurines exercised the Exclusive Licensing Option offered to it.
-Business Goals:
+In May 2021, the US Department of Veterans Affairs has granted Exclusive License to ePurines to develop P2Y2 receptor antagonists for the treatment of lithium-induced nephrogenic diabetes insipidus (US Patent # 9,901,624) and for the prevention and/or treatment of diet-induced obesity (US Patents # 10,024,846; and 10,107,795).

 The first business goal of the ePurines is be to develop P2Y2 receptor antagonists for the treatment of lithium-induced nephrogenic diabetes insipidus (NDI) and diet-induced obesity.
 NDI is a common kidney condition seen in the bipolar Veterans treated with lithium salts.
 It is a debilitating condition for which there is no safe therapy.
 About 39% of the world population is obese or overweight.
 Diet-induced obesity or consumption of excessive calories is the most common cause of obesity in the world.
 Technology Platform:

 ePurines’ technology platform operates by designing, developing and evaluating small molecules that selectively antagonize the P2Y2 receptor.
-Multiple approaches, such as rational drug designing and testing, screening of libraries, and the use of AI and deep-learning assisted drug selection will be used.
-The required in vitro and in vivo models for evaluation of molecules are already available in the laboratories of the ePurine scientists.
+Currently ePurines is entering into a contractual agreement with the University of Bonn, Bonn, Germany for the transfer of promising compounds developed by one its Board Members at Bonn.
+The required in vitro and in vivo models for evaluation of the promising molecules are already available in the laboratories of the ePurine scientists.
 It is anticipated that within three to four years one or two potential molecules will be identified and INDs will be filed with the FDA.
-Market Size:
+For details please watch ePurines pitch deck video https://www.youtube.com/watch?v=-YSiKlJrXYU Market Size:

 Currently, there are no safe drugs to prevent or treat diet-induced obesity and the use of available drugs is limited to extremely obese people.
 In fact, some of the anti-obesity drugs have been withdrawn by the FDA due to serious adverse effects.
 Thus, there is a large unmet need for safe and efficacious anti-obesity drugs that are suitable in all types of subjects.
 Purinergic signaling mediated by extracellular nucleotides, nucleosides and nucleobases is an emerging field with a vast potential for the development of novel therapies for a variety of disease conditions.
-Currently there are only a handful of purinergic drugs in the market or in pipeline, such as the blood thinners, and so the market is widely open, especially for anti-obesity drugs and anti-NDI drugs.
-There are no estimates or projections available for the future market capitalization by purinergic-based drugs, but considering the fact that Plavix® and Brilinta®, both target purinergic receptors, became blockbuster drugs, one can expect substantial market cap for future purinergic-based drugs as well.
 Development of a potent and safe antagonist of P2Y2 receptor will find immediate use in the Veterans Affairs Healthcare System for the treatment of lithium-induced nephrogenic diabetes insipidus.
 The Global Anti-Obesity Drugs Market Forecast 2020-2030 estimated that the market reached $1.9 billion in 2019 and is expected to grow at a CAGR of 32% in the first half of the forecast period.
 In 2019, the innovator drugs submarket held 75% of the global anti-obesity drugs market.
 The on-going COVID-19 pandemic is expected to increase the demand for drugs to promote weight loss, given that obesity is a significant risk factor for case-fatality rates in COVID-19 (Dietz and Santos-Burgoa, 2020).
 The US Centers Disease Control and Prevention notes that severe obesity (BMI ≥ 40) is associated with higher risk levels for complications due to COVID-19.
 Obesity could also drive severe complications of COVID-19 disease at younger ages (Kass et al, 2020; Busetto et al, 2020).
 Similar negative impacts of obesity have been observed in patient outcomes during the H1N1 pandemic of 2009 (Honce and SchultzCherry, 2019).
 Obesity will likely have major impacts on both non-communicable and communicable diseases and may affect global evolutionary trends of influenza other viral diseases.
 Hence, it is expected that the anti-obesity market will increase substantially over the next several years.
-Competition:
+For details please watch ePurines pitch deck video https://www.youtube.com/watch?v=-YSiKlJrXYU Competition:

 The total investment required to successfully file one or two IND applications in 3 to 4 years is about $4 million.
 It is expected that ePurines will raise some of this amount through federal grants.
+The immediate requirement of ePurines is seed funding to the tune of $1 Mil.
 Upon successful IND approval by the FDA, the options are to either exit by selling the ePurines for a substantial profit and thus generously compensate the investors or to go public and raise funds through IPO.
-The founding members prefer the latter option in view of the long-term opportunities in developing purinergic-based drugs and growth.
-The immediate requirement of ePurines is seed funding to the tune of $500k.
+For details please watch ePurines pitch deck video https://www.youtube.com/watch?v=-YSiKlJrXYU